Six Ways to Stay Healthy During Flu Season

 4. Beef up your child’s immune system.

 A strong immune system is a great defense against any type of illness, including the flu.
-To give your child’s immunity a boost, make sure they get enough sleep at night (usually between eight and 10 hours), eat a well-rounded diet full of fruits and vegetables, and get an hour of physical activity each day.
+To give your child’s immunity a boost, make sure they get enough sleep at night (usually between eight and 10 hours), eat a well-rounded diet full of fruits and vegetables, and maintain daily physical activity.

 5. Avoid other sick people as much as possible.